More than 5.3 million borrowers are now officially on the clock.

 Here’s how to stay ahead of the deadline:

-- Check your status: Go to StudentAid.gov and sign in with your FSA ID.
-Confirm whether your loans are in default.
+- Check your status: Log in at StudentAid.gov with your FSA ID.
+See if any of your loans are in default.

-- Explore Fresh Start: This federal program offers a one-time chance to pull loans out of default, clean up your credit, and restore eligibility for future aid.
+- Fresh Start: The goal of this federal program is to provide a singular opportunity to rehabilitate loans from default, clean up their credit, and once again be eligible for future aid.

 - Call your servicer: Get on an income-driven repayment plan or apply for loan rehabilitation.
-It can bring your monthly payment to as low as $0, depending on your income.
+Depending on your income, it could drop your monthly payment to as low as $0.

-- Start making small payments now: It shows good faith and might count toward rehabilitation or other arrangements.
+- Start making small payments now: It shows good faith and may count toward rehabilitation or other arrangements.

 Why This Matters